Clinical Practice Guideline for an Infection Control/Exposure Control Program in the Oral Healthcare Setting

 After removing gloves and performing hand hygiene, clean barriers are placed before the next patient.

-At the end of each day, general cleaning and disinfection of clinical contact surfaces are performed regardless of barrier protection.
+At the end of each day, general cleaning and disinfection of all clinical contact surfaces are performed regardless of barrier protection.

 To facilitate daily cleaning, treatment areas are kept free of unnecessary equipment and supplies.